 The purpose of this procedure is to describe all activities related to the identification of nonconformities, initiation, implementation, and keeping of records of corrections, as well as corrective and preventive actions.

-This procedure is applied to all potential and incurred nonconformities related to the Occupational Health & Safety Management System (OH&SMS).
+This procedure is applied to all potential and incurred nonconformities related to the Occupational Health & Safety (OH&S) Management System.

 Users of this document are all persons responsible for processes in [organization name].